-What happens to my materials at the end of the semester?
+What happens to my reserve material at the end of the semester?

 Can multiple professors share a reserve item?

 Sure!
-Just let the Circulation Coordinator know if another professor will need access to your item.
+Just let the Circulation Coordinator know and we can cross-list the item.

 How do I know if my reserves are being used?